Tuning of the carrier localization, magnetic and thermoelectric properties in ultrathin (LaNiO$_{3-\delta}$)$_1$/(LaAlO$_{3}$)$_1$(001) superlattices by oxygen vacancies: Introduction

-Understanding the physics of strongly correlated electrons in transition metal oxides (TMO) in the ultrathin limit is at the forefront of condensed matter physics.
-Low dimensional strongly correlated electron systems are susceptible to collective ordering phenomena resulting in spin- and charge-ordered phases different from the bulk~\cite{Zubko2011, Ramesh2019, Boris937, Mannhart1607, Ali2022}.
-Engineering such phases became viable due to the possibility to synthesize such heterostructures with atomically sharp interfaces ~\cite{Mannhart1607}.
+Understanding the physics of strongly correlated electrons in transition metal oxides (TMO) in the ultrathin limit is at the forefront of condensed matter physics, as they are susceptible to collective ordering phenomena resulting in spin- and charge-ordered phases different from the bulk~\cite{Zubko2011, Lorenz2016, Ramesh2019, Mannhart1607, Ali2022}.
+Engineering such phases became viable due to the possibility to grow such heterostructures with atomically sharp interfaces ~\cite{Mannhart1607}.

-In the context of designing novel quantum phases, bulk LaNiO$_{3}$ -- a paramagnetic metal down to the lowest temperature ($T$) represents a model system.
-In contrast, the other members of rare-earth-nickelate series ($R$NiO$_3$, $R$ = La-Lu) undergo a metal-to-insulator (MIT) transition accompanied by symmetry lowering from orthorhombic ($Pbnm$) to a breathing mode monoclinic ($P2_1/n$) structure and antiferromagnetic (AFM) order~\cite{Torrance8209}.
-Moreover, by virtue of small or negative charge transfer energy~\cite{Mizokawa2000, PARK2012, LAU2013, Mizokawa1995, Bodenthin_2011, Abbate2002, Horiba2007, HAN2012, Anisimov1999}, rare-earth-nickelates (except LaNiO$_{3}$) in their low $T$, AFM phase undergo MIT due to CD, viewed as ($d^{8}${$\underline L$}) ($d^{8}${$\underline L$}) $\rightarrow$ ($d^{8}${$\underline L$}$^{2}$)$_{S=0}$($d^{8}$)$_{S=1}$, where $S$ is the total spin, spanning both Ni and O sites~\cite{PARK2012, GREEN2016, Jhonston2014, Bisogni2016}.
-In this picture, MIT stems from the volume collapse of half of the NiO$_6$ octahedra with two ligand holes around the central Ni ($d^{8}${$\underline L$}$^{2}$) site, while the other octahedra expand accordingly with little net effect on the net volume, as observed experimentally~\cite{Medarde_1997}.
-Moreover, at the collapsed $d^{8}${$\underline L$}$^{2}$ octahedron, the two ligand holes acquire the symmetry of the $e_{g}$ orbitals, and therefore become equivalent to a 3$d^{6}$ occupation that is low spin and thus Jahn-Teller inactive.
+In the context of designing novel quantum phases, bulk LaNiO$_{3}$ -- a paramagnetic metal down to the lowest temperature ($T$)~\cite{Medarde_1997} represents a model system.
+In contrast, the other members of the rare-earth-nickelate series ($R$NiO$_3$, $R$ = La-Lu), by virtue of small or negative charge transfer energy~\cite{Mizokawa2000, PARK2012, LAU2013, Mizokawa1995, Bodenthin_2011, Abbate2002, Horiba2007, HAN2012, Anisimov1999}, undergo a metal-to-insulator transition (MIT) due to charge-disproportionation (CD)~\cite{PARK2012, GREEN2016, Jhonston2014, Bisogni2016}.
+This is further accompanied by a symmetry lowering from an orthorhombic ($Pbnm$) to a monoclinic ($P2_1/n$) structure at low $T$, and additionally with an onset of antiferromagnetic (AFM) order in the case of PrNiO$_3$ and NdNiO$_3$~\cite{Torrance8209}.
+In this picture, MIT stems from the volume collapse of half of the NiO$_6$ octahedra with two ligand holes around the central Ni ($d^{8}${$\underline L$}$^{2}$) site, while the other octahedra expand accordingly with little effect on the net volume of the unit cell, as observed experimentally~\cite{Medarde_1997}.
+This is viewed as ($d^{8}${$\underline L$}) ($d^{8}${$\underline L$}) $\rightarrow$ ($d^{8}${$\underline L$}$^{2}$)$_{S=0}$($d^{8}$)$_{S=1}$, where $S$ is the total spin, spanning both Ni and O sites.
+Moreover, the $d^{8}${$\underline L$}$^{2}$ of the collapsed octahedra is equivalent to a 3$d^{6}$ occupation that is low spin.
+Notably, in the case of charge-disproportionation or breathing-mode distortion, the two Ni sites (($d^{8}${$\underline L$}$^{2}$)$_{S=0}$ and ($d^{8}$)$_{S=1}$) remain Jahn-Teller inactive, for instance in LuNiO$_{3}$~\cite{Mazin2007}.